ARM-software/acle/main/acle.md

 from both non-streaming code and streaming code

 Most function in this section are SME2 or SVE2.1.
 However some are available in SME.
-For convinience the ones available in SME will be tagged in the function with `[SME]`.
+For convenience the ones available in SME will be tagged in the function with `[SME]`.

 #### UCLAMP, SCLAMP, FCLAMP